- 3 Bedrooms

 - Parking Fees

-As soon as you feel you've found "the one", start the booking process.
-You will probably be asked to submit a security deposit at time of booking.
+After you feel you've identified "the one", start the booking process.
+You will likely be asked to submit a security deposit at time of booking.

-Make sure you get the property manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest keeping the contact's details in your cell phone and wallet.
+Make sure to get the manager's contact number and entry/exit procedures for your vacation property.
+We suggest storing the contact's information in your phone and wallet.

 During your Stay

-- Please remember to respect your nearby neighbors.
-Permanent residents probably live within earshot.
-Respecting late-night quiet hours and parking rules can make a stay considerably more relaxing.
+- Remember to respect your nearby neighbors.
+Residents often times live within earshot.
+Respecting late-night quiet hours and vehicle parking rules can make a vacation significantly more pleasant.

-- Enjoy your stay!
-Remember to protect the property owner (and your things!) by keeping the rental locked up while you are away, just like you would at home.
+- Make sure that you protect the property owner (and your stuff!) by keeping the rental locked up when you are away, exactly like you would at home.

-- When your things are all out, begin a walk-through of the rental home to make certain no property damage occurred in the course of your stay.
-We advise walking through with the property manager whenever feasible (often this isn't possible)..
-If the property manager is not available, make certain to take photos of the property to record its condition.
+- When your things are all out, do a walk-through of the property to make sure no damage occurred in the course of your stay.
+We advise walking through with the rental manager whenever you can (often this isn't possible)..
+If the property manager is not available, ensure that you take photos of the property to record its condition.